Starting June 1st, 2023 Our warehouse fee will be $0.65/cubic foot per month

 Classifications of Forklifts

-Forklifts come in ten different varieties, however they are further divided into seven classifications.
-The Occupational Safety and Health Administration (OSHA) describes the fuel options and uses of the various forklift classes.
-To operate a forklift, an operator must be qualified in each class of forklift and be aware of the safety procedures that apply to that particular classification.
+There are 15 different types of forklifts, but they are divided into seven classifications.
+The Occupational Safety and Health Administration (OSHA) describes the fuel options and uses of different types of forklifts.
+To operate a forklift, the operator must be knowledgeable about each type of forklift and familiar with the safety procedures applicable to that particular classification.
+The following are common forklift classifications.

 Classifications of Forklifts